bd2kccd/ccd-annotations-cytoscape/README.md

 - **type** - the type accepted by this annotation when supplying a value
 - **description** - a description of the annotation

 This list supplies the set of annotation names available when creating a new annotation instance.
 Newly added annotations are appended to this list upon export of the network.
-Similarly, the cyjs file format include an **__Annotations** attribute that lists every Cytoscape annotation found on the network.
+Similarly, the standard cyjs file format include an **__Annotations** attribute that lists every Cytoscape annotation found on the network.

-A **__CCD_Annotation_Set** attribute can be found for every node and edge of the network.
+The **__CCD_Annotation_Set** attribute can be found for every node and edge of the network.
 The **elements** list holds the set of all nodes and edges.
-The purpose of the **__CCD_Annotation_Set** is to provide the mapping(s) between instances of CCD Annotations and their visual representation on the network – the built-in Cytoscape text annotations are used to visually show the annotation.
+The purpose of the **__CCD_Annotation_Set** is to provide the association(s) between instances of CCD Annotations and their visual representation on the network – the built-in Cytoscape text annotations are used to visually display the annotation.
 Each item in the **__CCD_Annotation_Set** includes three fields:

 - **a_id** - the CCD Annotation ID (found in **__CCD_Annotations**)
 - **cy_id** - the Cytoscape annotation ID (found in **__Annotations**)
-- **value** - the value this annotation instance supplies
+- **value** - the value of the annotation instance (supplied by the creating user)

-Multiple components can share the same **a_id** and **cy_id** fields, which means that there is one visual annotation representing a CCD Annotation that is associated with both components.
-This occurs when creating a new annotation on two selected components.
+Multiple components can have an item in their **__CCD_Annotation_Set** with the same **a_id** and **cy_id** fields.
+This means that there is one visual annotation representing a single CCD Annotation that is associated with those components.
+This occurs whenever a user creates a new annotation on two selected components.
 In this case, the value will also be the same.

 #### Cyjs Cytoscape Annotation Generation

 For applications that wish to utilize CCD Annotations by creating cyjs files, our app can automatically generate Cytoscape annotations.
 This is done by creating CCD Annotations, adding them to the **__CCD_Annotations** and **__CCD_Annotations_Set** attributes, and either setting the **cy_id** field to some desired UUID or leaving it *blank*.
-It is important to note that, if the **cy_id** field is set, then it must *not* exist in the **__Annotations** list for our app to generate a Cytoscape annotation for you.
+It is important to note that if the **cy_id** field is set, then it must *not* exist in the **__Annotations** list for our app to generate a Cytoscape annotation for it.
 If the ID already exists, then the existing Cytoscape annotation will be used.

 When the app reads the **__CCD_Annotations_Set** list(s), it will generate Cytoscape annotations in the following manner: